Sir Ian Dixon Scholarship

 The Application Process

-- The candidate contacts us with their CV and a brief report (approx. 500 words) as to why they have applied and details of their chosen research topic.
+- The aspiring candidate emails their CV and a brief report (approx. 500 words) expressing why they wish to become a scholar and their proposed research topic to: [email protected]

 - At the beginning of the process, the candidate is invited for interview and gives a 10-15 minute PowerPoint presentation to a small panel of representatives from CIOB and the Worshipful Company.
 This provides an opportunity for discussion, questions and comment.